 Every Fall and Spring semester we hold Resume Fest prior to the Career Fair and Career EXPO, allowing students and alumni the chance to get their resumes critiqued by professional recruiters.
-There will be three Resume Fest opportunities.
+There will be two Resume Fest opportunities.
 No appointment necessary.

 Career Boot Camp

 CTD hosts two Career Boot Camps every year at the Engineering Center for the Spring and Fall semesters.
 The Career Boot Camp is designed to prepare students and alumni in gearing up for career fairs.
 This event provides an opportunity to participate in workshops presented by several employers and staff all in one day.

 Seating is limited - students and alumni wishing to attend Career Boot Camp need to register to save their seats.
 Also, professional attire, copies of your resumes, and notepads are highly encouraged!